maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 var authenticator = await Authenticator.CreateAccountAsync(location, password, invitation);
 authenticator = await Authenticator.LoginAsync(location, password);
 ```
-Once we have an authenticator object we will follow the previously described method for generating and encoding the `AuthReq` instance.
-The only new thing here is `Authenticator.EncodeAuthRespAsync` method which use two parameters, `AuthIpcReq` and `Response`. `Response` is a boolean type representing whether you want to grant the permissions to an app or not.
+Once we have an authenticator object we need will an `AuthReq` instance to generate `EncodedAuthRequest` which is used for authentication.
+In the code block below, we have `Authenticator.EncodeAuthRespAsync` method which uses two parameters, `AuthIpcReq` and `Response`. `Response` is a boolean type representing whether you want to grant the permissions to an app or not.
 To grant the permissions use true, otherwise false.
-Once we get the response, decode it and register the app.
-Implementation code of the described process is as follows.
+Once response is received, it is decoded and then registers the app:
 ```csharp
 public const string AppId = "net.maidsafe.examples.todo";
 public const string AppName = "Safe Todo";